-III.
 New Millennium Homes

 Blockchains are built on the assumption that one piece of information is kept secret: the private key.
 Private keys take the form of a long string of numbers and letters that look something like this: 8da4ef21b864d2cc526dbdb2a120bd2874c36c9d0a1fb7f8c63d7f7a8b41de8f

 Private keys can be thought of as the ultimate password on a blockchain.
 They let users control their accounts, allowing them to move assets and interact with programs and other users on the network.
-Private keys are also the source of public addresses, which are like mailboxes or accounts that let users receive tokens, NFTs, and yes, UBI.
+Private keys are also the source of public addresses, which are like mailboxes that let users receive tokens, NFTs, and UBI.
 One private key can control many public addresses on Ethereum.

-The full effect of these options won’t be known until more people have access to the technology.
+This is all meant to give more people, more options.
 Right now, users must be sophisticated enough to navigate an increasingly complex landscape of applications, protocols, networks, chains, layer 2s, etc. They not only must decide who to trust, what to use, and how to use it, but also where to even begin.
-A public option for Ethereum could provide a kind of trustworthy gateway – a safe first step – into the world of Ethereum and digital assets.
+A trusted and safe first step is missing.
+As we increasingly move our lives online, a public option with no profit motive for how we build our digital identities and interact with digital objects and assets will become more of an obvious basic necessity.

-Epilogue: Disclaimers
+Disclaimers

 Experimenting with money can have unintended consequences, but there are three ways to keep us from going too far off the rails: